ngducanh126/apollo-coding-challenge/README.md

 Navigate to apollo-coding-challenge/uses-cases/Web-App/vehicle-web-app:

+Make sure you have npm installed by running:
+- npm --version

+If there was an error, npm is not installed.
+Please install Node.js and this will give you npm.

 Use npm or yarn to install the required dependencies:
 - npm install

 Start the Development Server:
 - npm start

  Open your browser and go to http://localhost:3000 to view the app

 I suggest you run the file **vehicle-api-server/fire_into_database.py** so that there is data for us to play around with in the React app.